Djawi-Hisworo: Conflict with Tjokroaminoto and the Sarekat Islam

-Today Djawi-Hisworo is mainly remembered for the time in 1918 that it came into conflict with the Sarekat Islam.
-In January 1918, the newspaper published a satirical article which portrayed the Prophet Muhammad as a drunk and an opium smoker.
+Today Djawi-Hisworo is mainly remembered for coming into conflict with the Sarekat Islam in 1918.
+In January 1918, the newspaper published a satirical article which portrayed Muhammad as a drunk and an opium smoker.
 Tjokroaminoto, a Sarekat Islam leader, launched a campaign against the newspaper, called the TKNM committee (short for Tentara Kandjeng Nabi Mohammad, Malay: Lord Prophet Muhammad's Army).
 In the pages of Oetoesan Hindia in February 1918, Tjokroaminoto called for a boycott of the Djawi-Hisworo, and called upon the Susuhunan, ostensibly protectors of Muslims in their realm, to not allow this type of material to be published in their city.
 According to Natalie Mobini-Kesheh, the objective may have been partly to try and stop the exodus of Arab Indonesians from the Sarekat Islam, who had been turned off by its hard turn to the left in recent years.
 European newspaper in the Indies played up the supposed fanaticism of Muslims who were holding rallies around this matter, but Tjokoroaminoto, addressing an audience of TKNM supporters in Surabaya, said that blame for riots and violence is often put upon Islam whenever they occur, and not unjust taxation, prejudiced treatment, and so on.
 He denied that the TKNM had been formed to punish Djawi-Hisworo; he said that there were many underlying issues and that just happened to be an event that convinced them to act.
 He also denied that their goal was to have the government punish or prosecute the editors of Djawi-Hisworo over this matter, but that he would like the government to explain what its position was on matters such as this.